joansenent/week-01-coursework/README.md

 Notice there are two folders here: tests and lib

-the tests folder contains a file called account_tests.rb - which has some test for the account class
+The tests folder contains a file called account_tests.rb - which has some test for the account class

 The account class is in the lib folder within the account.rb file